FlowFX/flowfx.de/pages/resume.md

   [LaTeX](https://www.latex-project.org/) for templating and typesetting documents, and I fell in love with [pytest](https://docs.pytest.org/).

-    This was a super interesting collaborations between lawyers, designers, and me as the developer.
+    This was a super interesting collaboration between lawyers, designers, and me as the developer.
 While the product never went anywhere, you can still find the designs in my friend [Angélica Ramos's portfolio](https://angelica-ramos.com/portfolio/lexa/).